 How to Write Personilized Emails to Candidates with AmazingHiring

 We’ve already talked about email personalization when it comes to passive candidates and explained why it is important.
-However, even being aware of the importance of personalization a recruiter cannot always find the time to thoroughly study candidates’ background.
-Let’s be honest, a recruiter never has time for anything 🙂
+However, even being aware of the importance of personalization a recruiter cannot always find the time to thoroughly study candidates’ backgrounds.
+Let’s be honest, a recruiter never has enough time for this.

 Therefore, we decided to tell you how you can quickly and easily turn a generic email which a programmer would never open into a super personalized one.

 Don’t be surprised, AmazingHiring will help you do that.
 Yes, our service is capable of that.
 You won’t have to spend your time looking for relevant information on many different resources.